Chapter 2

 (2.22)

-Like the words detected by the noun_head_full rules of (2.4), words detected by the det rules of (2.22) fall into four different types that depend on the value of the first parameter:
+Like the words detected by the noun_head_full rules of (2.4), words detected by the det rules of (2.22) are of four types that depend on the value of the first parameter:

 2.4 Genitive markers

 A genitive noun phrase which itself acts as the premodifier of an external noun phrase head is signalled by the presence of either a genitive marker or genitive pronoun word from Table 2.5.
-Phrase structure integration is achieved with genm of (2.23) and pronoun_genm of (2.24).
+Phrase structure integration follows from genm of (2.23) and pronoun_genm of (2.24).

 Table 2.5: Tags for genitive markers